-Bones are not a static tissue but need to be constantly maintained and remodeled.
-There are three main cell types involved in this process.
+Bones are not static tissue but need constant maintenance and remodeling.
+There are

-Osteoblasts: These are responsible for making new bone and repairing older bone.
-Osteoblasts produce a protein mixture called osteoid, which is mineralized and becomes bone.
-They also manufacture hormones, including prostaglandins.
+- Osteoblasts are responsible for generating and repairing bone.
+They produce a protein mixture that doctors call osteoid, which is mineralized and becomes bone.

-Osteoclasts: These are large cells with more than one nucleus.
-Their job is to break down bone.
-They release enzymes and acids to dissolve minerals in bone and digest them.
+useacids resulting from certain reactions to break down used bone.
 This process is called resorption.
 Osteoclasts help remodel injured bones and create pathways for nerves and blood vessels to travel through.

-Bone marrow is found in almost all bones where cancellous bone is present.
+Bone marrow is present in almost all bones where cancellous, or spongy, bone is present.

-The marrow is responsible for making around 2 million red blood cells every second.
-It also produces lymphocytes or the white blood cells involved in the immune response.
+The marrow produces around 2 million red blood cells every second.
+It also produces lymphocytes, or the white blood cells involved in the immune response.

-Collagen gives bone its tensile strength, namely the resistance to being pulled apart.
-Hydroxyapatite gives the bones compressive strength or resistance to being compressed.
+Collagen gives bone its tensile strength, namely resistance to pulling apart.
+Hydroxyapatite gives the bones compressive strength, or resistance to compression.